TISDAGSKLUBBEN – THE TUESDAY CLUB

 By Anna Fredriksson

-Karin has always lead a safe and sheltered life but when her husband turns into a stranger she decides that enough is enough.
+KARIN HAS ALWAYS lead a safe and sheltered life but when her husband turns into a stranger she decides that enough is enough.
 Throwing caution to the wind she signs up for a night class in advanced Asian cooking and gets the adventure of a lifetime.

-The Tuesday Club is a Swedish Bridges of Madison County.
+THE TUESDAY CLUB is a Swedish Bridges of Madison County.
 It’s a novel about being in the, so called, “sandwich-age” – stuck between aging parents, a partner, children and grandchildren who all need your attention.
 It is also a tale about difficult choices and about falling madly, passionately and amazingly in love later in life.

-To be published by Forum, Sweden 2015
+First published by Forum, Sweden 2015

 Finland, Storytel